haraja/trec/README.md

 ## Status
 This project is work in progress.
 Some implementation details:
--Only one hidden layer is initially supported
+-Only one hidden layer is initially supported.
+Implementation of deeper networks ongoing.
 -Cost is minimized with gradient descent algorithm

 ## Structure